phork/microphork/README.md

 ##Introduction

-microPhork is a tiny, flexible, MVC framework for PHP 5.3 and above.
+microphork is a tiny, flexible, MVC framework for PHP 5.3 and above.
 It includes an API framework, automatic URL routing, a flexible debugging system, and several useful utilities and extensions.

-Parts of microPhork are based on the Phork Framework but it has mostly been written from the ground up. microPhork isn't production ready or supported.
+Parts of microphork are based on the Phork Framework but it has mostly been written from the ground up. microphork isn't production ready or supported.
 Use at your own risk.

 ##Todo